kylezwhite/FlowBoard/README.md

 # Taskie

-**Free, open-source project management that lives in your Google Drive.**
+**Free, open-source project management powered by your Google Drive.**

 No servers.
 No monthly fees.
 No data stored by us.
 Your projects live in your own Google Drive — forever.

 [![Deploy to GitHub Pages](https://img.shields.io/badge/Deploy%20to-GitHub%20Pages-blue?style=for-the-badge&logo=github)](https://github.com/kylezwhite/Taskie/fork)

-> ⚠️ After deploying, you still need to complete the **Google OAuth setup** (Step 3 below).
-The app won't work until you do — it takes about 10 minutes.

 ---

 ## Features

-- **Personal workspace** — private projects only you can see, stored in your Drive
+- **Personal workspace** — private projects stored in your Drive, invisible to everyone else
 - **Organization workspace** — shared projects with role-based permissions
 - **Admin / Member roles** — invite people, promote/demote, remove at any time
 - **Hidden projects** — only visible to assigned collaborators
-- **Tasks** with To Do / In Progress / Complete status and sorting
+- **Tasks** — To Do / In Progress / Complete, with sorting and filtering
-- **Task detail panels** — notes with timestamps, due dates, calendar sync
+- **Task detail panels** — timestamped notes log, due dates with time, calendar sync
-- **Assign tasks** — to org members, personal contacts, or placeholder names
+- **Assign tasks** — to org members, saved contacts, or placeholder names (no account needed)
-- **Assigned to Me** — view all tasks assigned to you across every project and org
+- **Assigned to Me** — all tasks assigned to you across every project and org, in one view
-- **Google Calendar sync** — dedicated Taskie calendars per workspace, with alerts
+- **Google Calendar sync** — dedicated Taskie calendars per workspace, never pollutes your primary calendar
 - **Share personal projects** — via email invite link
 - **Transfer projects to an org** — move personal work into your organization
-- **Transfer org ownership** — hand off an org to another user with Drive access instructions
+- **Transfer org ownership** — full 3-step Drive ownership transfer flow
-- **Settings** — Dark, Light, Slate, and Retro 70s themes; global alert defaults; people list
+- **4 themes** — Dark, Light, Slate, Retro 70s
+- **Global alert defaults** — configure reminder timing once, applies everywhere
+- **People list** — manage your assignment autocomplete in Settings
+- **Live sync** — polls for changes every 5 seconds when viewing org projects
 - **Installable PWA** — works on desktop and mobile like a native app
-- **100% free** — runs on Google Drive storage and Google OAuth, both free
+- **100% free** — Google Drive storage + Google OAuth, both free

 ---

-## How It Works
+## How Data Is Stored

 ```
 Your Google Drive
-└── Taskie_Data/
+└── Taskie/
+    ├── My Projects/
-    ├── project_abc.json    ← your personal projects
+    │   ├── project_abc.json
-    └── ...
+    │   └── ...

-Taskie_Orgs/
+    └── Organizations/
         └── org_xyz/
-    ├── taskie_org_xyz.json     ← org members & settings
+            ├── taskie_org_xyz.json
             └── projects/
-        ├── project_1.json      ← org projects
+                ├── project_1.json
                 └── ...
 ```

-Each user's data lives in **their own Google Drive**.
-You as the app owner never see, store, or have access to anyone's data.
-There is no central database.
+All data lives in **your own Google Drive**.
+You as the app owner never see or have access to anyone's data.
+There is no central database or server.

 ---

 ## Deploy Your Own Copy

-Total time: ~15 minutes.
-Hosted free on GitHub Pages — no bandwidth limits, no suspensions.
+**Total time: ~20 minutes.** Hosted free on GitHub Pages — no bandwidth limits, no suspensions.

 ---